 Samuel Audet's Home Page

 Welcome to my Web site at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, Tokyo, Japan.
-This site contains information about my actitivies here in Japan during my doctoral program under the supervision of Professor Masatoshi Okutomi, as well as during my stay at the Centre for Intelligent Machines, McGill University, Montréal, Québec, Canada, where I received my master's degree under the supervision of Professor Jeremy R. Cooperstock.
+This site contains information about my past actitivies here in Japan during my doctoral program under the supervision of Professor Masatoshi Okutomi, as well as during my stay at the Centre for Intelligent Machines, McGill University, Montréal, Québec, Canada, where I received my master's degree under the supervision of Professor Jeremy R. Cooperstock.

 You will find on this site information relating to: